top of page

 What Is a Sunroom?

-Key Features of a Sunroom:
+Key Features of a Sunroom

 What Is an Enclosed Porch?

-• Often built on existing porch or deck
+• Built on an existing porch structure

-Sunroom vs. Enclosed Porch: What’s the Difference?
+Sunroom vs. Enclosed Porch: What’s the Real Difference?

 Feature